ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 ## MySQL configuration

-Next, we need to configure mySQL to form a Galera cluster with three nodes.
+Next, we need to configure mySQL to form a Galera Cluster with three nodes.

 In this example, we will create three configuration files in directory _/etc/my.cnf.d/_: one for the general Galera configuration, one for the Galera node configuration, and one for the general MySQL configuration.